-To understand how much will your salary increase after 7th Pay Commission, it is essential to know what the 7th Pay Commission entails.
-The 7th Pay Commission revised (increased by 23.55%) salaries and allowances, such as Dearness Allowance (DA) and Housing Rent Allowance (HRA).
+To understand how much will your salary increase after 7th Pay Commission, it is essential to know what the Pay Commission entails.
+The 7th Pay Commission revised (increased by 23.55%) salaries and allowances, such as Dearness Allowance (DA), Housing Rent Allowance (HRA) and some Other Allowance.
 This increase was approved by the Central Government from July 2017.
 The Pay Commission retained the 3% annual increment rate per year.

 Housing Rent Allowance (HRA)